What Is Muscle Atrophy?

 Dog physical therapy can likewise help in the recovery and healing process.
 Canine physical therapy uses the same type of modalities and techniques used for humans, with the overall goal of reducing pain while increasing function and mobility.
 There are two main types of dog physical therapy: manual therapy and therapeutic exercises.
 The most comprehensive recovery program typically includes a combination of both.

 Before addressing post-surgery atrophy in dogs, it’s important to address any muscle inhibition.
-This is done by managing the swelling, pain, and inflammation that contributes to the inhibition.
+This is done by managing the swelling, pain, and inflammation that contribute to the inhibition.
 Home techniques can include rest, ice, and prescribed medications.

 Muscle inhibition can be further addressed by targeting the affected muscles using physical therapy techniques such as soft tissue therapy, dry needling, and neuromuscular electrical stimulation (NMES).
 Best done by a professional, NMES uses low-level electrical currents to enhance healing.
 Such techniques can help re-activate the inhibited muscle.